 What better transition from our last issue than opening the spring release with “Preparing HR Technology for the New (Post Pandemic) Normal” by Jessa Kilgore.
 Jessa emphasizes how HR technology professionals need to support the planning and creation of systems that will prepare organizations for new ways of working and collaborating.
-To support this discovery, she shares five key questions to help HRIS vendors, consultants and practitioners prepare a transition roadmap and wraps up with six helpful steps towards the future of work.
+To support this discovery, she shares five key questions to help HRIS vendors, consultants and practitioners prepare a transition roadmap and wraps up with six helpful steps toward the future of work.

 Dennis Hill sets an almost ominous tone in his article “We Are No Longer Users, But Owners and Gatherers of Information” This article outlines the difference between data ownership and data gathering to raise awareness among the HR community of changing terminology and the impact upon governance and execution of employee recordkeeping.
-With an endless volume of data devices today the potential for exposing sensitive and private data about individuals and enterprises is higher than at any other time in history and as we approach the end of the first quarter-mark century of the important of developing technology and new applications to empower individuals as the owners of their data.
+With an endless volume of data devices today the potential for exposing sensitive and private data about individuals and enterprises is higher than at any other time in history and as we approach the end of the first quarter-mark century of the importance of developing technology and new applications to empower individuals as the owners of their data.

 In “Best of Breed or Unified Solution?
 You Decide!” the collective observations of Dan Vander Hey, Scott Smith, Roy Altman, and Bruno Querenet Onfroy de Breville fuel another discussion of whether you get more bang for your buck by leveraging a plethora of best-of-breed solutions, or instead choosing a comprehensive all-in-one platform?
 It is a common dialogue held between HR, IT and corporate leadership for as long as companies have sought to optimize their solution stack.
 We will address that familiar debate but leave you to make your own assessments on what works for you.